pderichs/kalkulator/README.md

 - Open (sqlite)
 - Fix circular formula bug
 - Support lists for mathematical operations
-- Add cell_range function which returns lists of values of cells
 - Refactoring: function execution contexts use the same pattern everytime when checking for function or numerical value.
 This can be cleaned up.

 # DONE